 False positive response indicates the amount of times the patient pressed the response button while a tone was not presented.
 This is indicated as a percentage.
 Generally, a high false positive response percentage is yielded if a patient is malingering or if the conditioning was not comprehensive.
 The false positive response should not be more than 10%.
 At times, even with a false positive response of more than 10%, a good clinical explanation or motivation of the reliability of the patient responses may suffice.

-The standard deviation is a calculation which monitors how quick a patient is to respond to a tone.
+The standard deviation is a calculation which monitors how quickly a patient is to respond to a tone.
 That is, if a patient's response time to the tone deviates more than 300 milliseconds, they could be cheating the test and getting away with it.
 If the standard deviation result is greater than 300, it will be highlighted in orange and you should re-test the patient.

 If the test re-test reliability score or the false positive response percentage is greater than 10, it will be highlighted in orange and you should re-test the patient.